-- The enormous lake surrounding Ae'gura was filled with algae that caused it to glow in the dark 3/5 of the time, producing a day/night cycle.
+- The enormous lake surrounding Ae'gura in Uru was filled with algae that caused it to glow in the dark 3/5 of the time, producing a day/night cycle.
 Until the algae were wiped out, of course.

 - The 37th Age has a sea filled with 'dark currents'; when the seawater mixes with the freshwater that flows from the rivers of the one charted island, it releases a thick mist which the inhabitants worship as The Whiteness.

 - Torus' twin "seas" are connected through the hole in the centre of the ring; driven by a force of unknown origin, the water on one side drains through an enormous whirlpool and into an enormous fountain on the other, where it gushes into the upper atmosphere, evaporates, breezes to the 'edge' of the ring, and condenses and falls as rain.

 - In Populous, four of the terrains have differently-colored substances that function the same as water in the others: Rock & Lava has red lava, Bit Plaius has floating letters spelling BULLFROG, Cake Land has caramel, and Silly Land has a checkerboard pattern.